Economists provide insight into how societies are organized to enable people to provide

 G. Reza Ghorashi, Ph.D.
 (Fordham University) - Professor of Economics: International trade and international finance, microeconomics, political economy.

-Mariam Majd, M.A.
-(University of Massachusetts - Amherst) - Instructor of Economics: International finance, money and banking, political economy.
+Mariam Majd, Ph.D.
+(University of Massachusetts - Amherst) - Assistant Professor of Economics: International finance, money and banking, political economy.

 Ellen Mutari, Program Coordinator - Ph.D.
 (The American University) - Professor of Economics: Labor market and employment policies; gender, race-ethnicity, and class; economic history; contemporary political economy.